 - Include composers and full titles of the pieces (opus, catalog numbers, etc.) in the description of the video on YouTube.
 Do NOT include the name of the performer or teacher.

 - No speaking and warmup are allowed in the video.

 - To ensure the quality and consistency of the videos among entrants, set up the camera from the audience’s perspective, limit background noise, and make sure the performance space is well lit.

 - Record the video first, then upload it to YouTube under “unlisted” option.
 Recording within the YouTube app may cause compression of the file and reduced sound quality.

-- Send the YouTube link with the complete information of the performer, teacher and a digital copy of the scores in a single email to firstname.lastname@example.org by Tuesday, February 23, 2021.
-(A form will be provided prior to the registration deadline.)
+- The YouTube channel must NOT reveal the applicant’s identity and/or their teacher’s name.
+Send the YouTube link with the complete information of the performer, teacher, and a digital copy of the scores in a single email to firstname.lastname@example.org by Sunday, February 12, 2023 at 11:59 PM.

 Teachers must not identify themselves, nor their students, to the judges at any time.
 Doing so will result in disqualification for that student.
-If necessary, on-stage setting up or adjusting for the student prior to performance may be done only by the room monitor or the chairperson.
 Names of the teacher and/or the student must not be found on the music.
 All such identifying marks must be completely covered.
-Each student’s audition number should be attached to each piece of music.
-Teachers should remind students to provide the proof-of-age requirement and ensure they bring proper documentation to the competition.
 Each student entered must have studied with the current teacher entering him/her for at least six months prior to the competition.
-Students are expected to dress conservatively and appropriately for both competition and recital and to conduct themselves at all times in a professional manner.

 For any questions or more information, please send an email to email@example.com